nicolehao34/LeadGen.AI/DOCUMENTATION.md

 - **Ecosystem**: The npm ecosystem provides robust libraries for web scraping (axios, cheerio), API integration, and rapid prototyping.
 - **Scalability**: Node.js is well-suited for building scalable web services and can easily be containerized or deployed to cloud platforms.

-While Python is also a strong choice for data processing and machine learning, Node.js offers a better fit for a full-stack, event-driven web application like this, especially when seamless integration between frontend and backend is desired.
+While Python is also a strong choice for data processing and machine learning, Node.js offers a better fit for a full-stack, event-driven web application like this, especially when integration between frontend and backend is desired.
+I used mostly python for backend before so this is a new attempt.
+I really liked the modularity of Node.js

 ## Frontend Structure